ravennsd/JS_Asst/README.md

-"creatinf readme file in pc"
+"creating readme file in pc"